luisferreiraa/BandBase/README.md

 - Add new bands
 - Edit or remove existing bands
 - View, add, edit, and delete albums associated with specific bands

+## 🎨 Screenshots

+## 🤝 Contributing
+We welcome contributions!
+Please see our CONTRIBUTING guidelines for more details on how to get started.

+## 📝 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 📬 Contact
+For any questions or suggestions, feel free to contact us:

+- **Email:** luiscarneiroferreira@gmail.com
+- **GitHub:** luisferreiraa